Carthage faculty change course to adapt classrooms during pandemic

 Unusual times offer unusual opportunities.

 Yes, the COVID-19 pandemic and accompanying stay-home directives forced colleges like ours to shift to remote instruction for the spring semester.
-But creative Carthage faculty members have turned that lemon into some ultra-refreshing lemonade.
+But creative Carthage faculty members and their students turned that lemon into some ultra-refreshing lemonade.

-Know who else is cooped up at home, thirsting for human interaction (even the virtual kind)?
+Know who else was cooped up at home, thirsting for human interaction (even the virtual kind)?
 In many cases, top professionals in the field, as professors quickly realized.
-A variety of guests have visited with Carthage classes via video chat, including these:
+A variety of guests visited with Carthage classes via video chat, including these:

 Graphic Design Senior Seminar (Professor Laura Rodman Huaracha)

 Michael Bierut, a partner in the New York office of Pentagram design firm

 - Daniel Orlando Diaz ’11, director of World Cup and Olympic partnerships at NBCUniversal

 - Nick Cottrell ’16, an account executive for group sales and events with the Chicago Fire